Slide-out Cardboars Drawers

 Inner boxes for root vegetables

 If you buy washed vegetables/fruits or wash them right when you bring them home, they rot much faster, so it`s better to keep the soil on them and wash right before cooking.
 But in this case our fancy boxes soon become dirty, wet and eventually spoil quickly.
-So we need some inner boxes which could be easily cleaned, the dirt could be shaken out of them, or they could be replaced when had been spoilt.
+So we need some inner boxes which could be easily cleaned, the dirt could be shaken out of them, or they could be easily replaced when had been damaged.

 Cardboard with sections to organize root vegetables

-I made them from ordinary cardboard, it`s faster and easier than from corrugated cardboard.
-For the lower drawer I made a big box for potatoes (yeah, we are potato-lovers) 🙂 For the middle drawer I made three sections for other root vegetables and put a little box for garlic on the top of the largest section.
-I also covered all the surfaces with baking paper.
-Now the surfaces are smooth and still “breathing”.
-In the upper drawer I hold bags of rarely used spices.
+For the lower drawer I made a big box for potatoes (yeah, we are potato-lovers)😊 For the middle drawer I made three sections for other root vegetables and put a little box for garlic on the top of the largest section.
+In the upper drawer I keep spices.

-Open Cardboard Drawers
+Open DIY Cardboard Drawers

-Open Drawers
+Open DIY Cardboard Drawers

 Here`s a colorful and healthy pin fo sharing which is caring 🙂